omkarkalamkar/brow/docs/src/deployment_details/tmc_low.rst

 * e.
 Variables under **global** section

+    #. **domain** : This value is present under global.
+It is the domain name of TMC TANGO device.
+The value is set to "low-tmc".

     #. **tmc_subarray_prefix** : This value is present under global, User can use this to change the FQDN prefix of SubarrayNode.

     #. **csp_subarray_ln_prefix** : This value is present under global, User can use this to change the FQDN prefix of CspSubarrayLeafNode.